 - What are some of the factors affecting the flow capacity of a pipe?

-The above questions have been sourced from a number of anonymous internet forums, including the TARGETjobs Insider Reviews reports, which have surveyed current graduate employees at a range of companies.
+The above questions have been sourced from a number of anonymous internet forums.
 These are, of course, just example questions – there is no guarantee that they will be asked and you may be asked any technical question that is relevant to the discipline/sector you are applying to.

 You can see, however, that most technical interview questions fall into three broad categories: a) what you have done on your degree course/any internships; b) technical topics relating to the specific division you’ve applied to; and c) how you would apply your engineering knowledge in hypothetical situations.

 Example technical exercises and assessment day tasks for graduate civils jobs

 The same internet forums report having completed the following technical exercises during their graduate job interview or assessment day: